GreenBitAI/green-bit-llm/sft/README.md

 ## License
-- The scripts 'adamw8bit.py' has been modified from [GaLore repository](https://github.com/jiaweizzhao/GaLore/blob/master/galore_torch/adamw8bit.py), which are released under the Apache 2.0 License.
+- The script 'optim/adamw8bit.py' has been modified from [GaLore repository](https://github.com/jiaweizzhao/GaLore/blob/master/galore_torch/adamw8bit.py), which is released under the Apache 2.0 License.
-- The scripts 'bnb_optimizer.py' has been modified from [bitsandbytes repository](https://github.com/TimDettmers/bitsandbytes/blob/main/bitsandbytes/optim/optimizer.py), which are released under the MIT License.
+- The script 'optim/bnb_optimizer.py' has been modified from [bitsandbytes repository](https://github.com/TimDettmers/bitsandbytes/blob/main/bitsandbytes/optim/optimizer.py), which is released under the MIT License.
 - We release our changes and additions to these files under the [Apache 2.0 License](../LICENSE).